-Getting your head around all that's available will mean you can make the most of your money and help prevent any mistakes.
+Understanding the UK banking system can help you make the most of your money and avoid any mistakes.
 Here’s an outline of some of the basics.

 Most banks, building societies and credit unions in the UK are backed by the Financial Services Compensation Scheme (FSCS).
 This means that if they fail, the FSCS will automatically pay compensation up to £85,000 on an individual account and £170,000 on a joint account.

 Most banks in the UK will offer a range of products such as:

 Savings account: there are several types of savings account in the UK.
 There are accounts that reward you for regular saving and also ISAs.
-ISAs allow you to reduce the amount of tax you pay on any interest earned.1
+ISAs allow you to reduce the amount of tax you pay on any interest earned.
+Eligibility criteria apply.

-Credit card: a way of borrowing money up to a certain limit where you make regular repayments on any money you owe.
+Credit card: a way of borrowing money up to a certain limit, where you make regular repayments on any money you owe.
 If you carry a debt from month to month, you'll be charged interest on the money you owe.
+You’ll get a physical credit card which can be used either via contactless or PIN.
+You can add your credit card to your digital wallet.

 Mortgage: a long-term loan where you borrow a lump sum to buy a property and make regular repayments, paying interest on the amount owed.
 Mortgages are secured against your property, so bear in mind, your home may be repossessed if you can't meet your payments.

 Beyond the different banking products, there are some different labels and names you'll see and hear.